datasig-ac-uk/RoughPy/docs/source/user/fundamentals.streams.rst

                                times2.reshape(-1,1),
                                (times*d2t - 2*times*dt).reshape(-1,1)], axis=1)

 To create a stream, we should also provide a **context**.
-For more information, see :doc:`basics.contexts`.
+For more information, see :doc:`fundamentals.contexts`.

 For example, we can create the following context, with Width 2, Depth 6, and Real coefficients.